🧬

 Are Irish Terriers good with children?

-Yes, they are generally very affectionate and loyal to their families, making them excellent companions for children.
+Yes, they are generally very affectionate and protective of their families, though supervision is always recommended.

 Do they require a lot of exercise?